diesh/Coaching/coaching/NextUp.md

 ---
 layout: page
 title: "What's Next for Your Career"
 description: Build clarity, confidence, and strategic direction for your career in eight weeks.
-This personalized program helps tech professionals reset, reposition, and land their next role with purpose.
-Designed by a seasoned design leader and coach.
+This personalized program helps you reset, reposition, and land your next role with purpose.
+Designed to help you build a more meaningful, intentional career.
 image: assets/images/nextup.jpg
 nav-menu: true
 nav_active: coaching